 They all wore a deep, abiding dignity and strength.
 The men all wore three-piece suits and the women all wore fanciful hats.
 And then there was her.
 She was beautiful.
-She had some kind of braid thing going on which fell down her back in curls apparently he was important in the world of ladies shoes.
-If the girls didn't already envy her for walking in and becoming the undisputed, best-looking girl there, her neat hair, her designer shoes, and her daring to wear pants to church made her even more envied, and thus hated.
+She had some kind of braid thing going on which fell down her back in curls.